ibrahimcahit/we/README.md

 **Last thing before getting started**

-You should use **"6G34"** the four-digit code which belongs to our HeroStation to use QR part of the app.
+You should use **"6G34"** the four-di git code which belongs to our HeroStation to use QR part of the app.

 **Here is a QR code for you to try:**